GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythTrack.md

 "All Good People" moved past Queen Carol to the Hive Mind, but she races to battle the game of wits with "The King" Elvis content.
 Music + author Carol seeking the Editor / Publisher Helen.
 Defending their genetic diversity from the hive mind, their strategic chess movies.

+Mr. White / Mad Hatter man / Capture All We The People Want...
+Betty White, "White Queen".

 https://www.youtube.com/watch?v=x4_iGD0FMkk